seleniumbase/SeleniumBase/help_docs/js_package_manager.md

     driver.execute_script(script_to_add_css % css_link)
 ```

-<div>🕹️ Website tours are just one of the many uses of the JS Package Manager.</div>
+<div>❇️ Website tours are just one of the many uses of the JS Package Manager.</div>
 <p><div>🛂 The following example shows the <a href="https://github.com/craftpip/jquery-confirm">JqueryConfirm</a> package loaded into a website for creating fancy dialog boxes:</div></p>

 <img src="https://seleniumbase.github.io/cdn/img/emoji_sports_dialog.png" alt="SeleniumBase" width="480" />